syncfusion-content/blazor-docs/blazor/diagram/getting-started.md

 ---
 layout: post
 title: Getting Started with Blazor Diagram Component | Syncfusion
-description: Checkout and learn about getting started with Blazor Diagram component of Syncfusion, and more details.
+description: Checkout and learn about getting started with the Blazor Diagram component of Syncfusion and much more.
 platform: Blazor
 control: Diagram
 documentation: ug